distributeaid/toolbox/README.md

 with code 127"), in your terminal:

 - close that container with `ctrl-c`
-- run `$docker-compose build` to ensure you rebuild the service in case its Dockerfile or contents of its build directory has changed.
+- run `$ docker-compose build` to ensure you rebuild the service in case its Dockerfile or contents of its build directory has changed.
-- run `$docker-compose up` to restart the container.
+- run `$ docker-compose up` to restart the container.
-- in another terminal window, run `$docker ps -a`, and check that toolbox_web image is running on port `0.0.0.0:1312->1312/tcp`.
+- in another terminal window, run `$ docker ps -a`, and check that toolbox_web image is running on port `0.0.0.0:1312->1312/tcp`.
 For example:

   ```